 Major cases with systemic impact.

-DLC’s work includes bringing impact litigation, engaging in structured negotiations, and filing amicus briefs in order to address systemic issues that affect individuals with disabilities.
+DLC’s work includes preparing and filing impact litigation, engaging in structured negotiations, and filing amicus briefs in order to address systemic issues that affect individuals with disabilities.
 Our current and past cases of note include the following:

 Briggs, et al. v.
 Department of Correction, et al., No. 1:15-cv-40162 (D. Mass.)

 Co-counseling with Prisoners’ Legal Services, WilmerHale, and Washington Lawyers Committee for Civil Rights, DLC represents a class of prisoners who are deaf or hard of hearing in challenging discrimination by the Department of Correction (DOC).
 Specifically, the plaintiffs allege that DOC (1) fails to provide access to auxiliary aids and services, such as hearing aids or ASL interpreters, necessary to permit access to educational, vocational, and rehabilitative programming, medical and mental health care, and religious services; (2) denies deaf and hard of hearing individuals adequate, equally effective, and reliable means of communication with individuals outside of prison by failing to provide videophones or other assistive technology; (3) places deaf and hard of hearing individuals at serious risk of harm by not having an adequate emergency notification systems; (4) fails to provide adequate interpretative services and auxiliary aids at disciplinary and classification hearings and (5) discriminates against deaf and hard of hearing prisoners in work assignments.
 The parties entered into an extensive Settlement Agreement that addressed most claims, which was approved by the Court on November 25, 2019.
 Litigations of claims related to accessible emergency notification systems continues, with the parties awaiting a decision on Summary Judgment.